carpentries/instructor-training/_episodes/24-practices.md

 > ## Organize Your Knowledge
 >
-> Let's put the pieces together by creating a visual organization of information.
+> Let us put the pieces together by creating a visual organization of information.
 > We suggest doing this in two ways:
 >
 > 1. If you are comfortable with / like concept maps, trying integrating all the